 Second, teams with diverse members and leadership perform better.
 When your employee population reflects your diverse customers, you’re able to make better business decisions and truly empathize with customers.
 That means that neglecting DEI (diversity, equity, and inclusion) in your workplace holds your entire organization back.

 The need for DEI within companies has only become more pronounced since the start of the pandemic.
-Childcare, for example, is a persistent challenge that’s been overwhelming employees everywhere and women and minorities are disproportionately expected to shoulder the burden of responsibilities.
+Childcare, for example, is a persistent challenge that’s been overwhelming employees everywhere and women and underrepresented groups are disproportionately expected to shoulder the burden of responsibilities.

 Fortunately, there has been a significant shift towards an acceptance of DEI initiatives.